StydeNet/html/docs/menu-generator.md

 ###route with parameters

-You can specify a route with paramaters if you pass an array instead of a string as the value of the 'route' key.
+You can specify a route with parameters if you pass an array instead of a string as the value of the 'route' key.

-The first value will be the route's name, and the others will be the route's parameters.
+The first value will be taken as the route's name, and the others will be the route's parameters.

 `['route' => ['profile', 'sileence']]`